20 Best Vegetarian & Vegan Restaurants in San Francisco

 Although not vegetarian, this restaurant deserves mention because it offers a Vegetarian Menu on Tuesdays, Wednesdays, and Thursdays for dinner.
 The meal is prepared in the Shojin Ryori style, inspired by Japanese Buddhist monks' vegetarian meals.

-An elegant assortment of different dishes, the prix-fixe Shojin Ryori Vegetarian Dinner includes eight seasonal vegetable items.
-Other à la carte options include vegetarian appetizers, salad, tofu specialties, and vegetarian maki.
+An elegant assortment of different dishes, the prix-fixe Shojin Ryori Vegetarian Dinner includes eight seasonal vegetarian dishes (mainly plant based).
+Menu items may include salad, soup, tofu specialties, and vegetarian maki.

 Telephone: (415) 503-0702